Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns real-time balance per account ID and specifies the HTTP endpoint.
-It distinguishes from siblings like openfinance_list_accounts by focusing on balance retrieval, though explicit differentiation is lacking.
+The description clearly states it returns real-time balance per account ID, specifying the endpoint.
+It distinguishes from siblings like openfinance_get_accounts_detail and openfinance_list_accounts by focusing solely on balance retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.